Edit the firmware

 git clone --recursive https://github.com/fablabbcn/smartcitizen-kit-21

---recursive clone to get it.
+--recursive clone to get them.

 Connect the Atmel-ICE programmer to the 10 pin SWD connector and to your computer.
 Power the SCK via USB, you can use any USB charger or even your computer.